-If the buzzer sounds or water or sediment accumulation are found to be caused by excessive water or sediment accumulation in the fuel filter, inspect the fuel tank.
+If the buzzer sounds or water or sediment accumulation is found in the fuel filter, inspect the fuel tank.

 Clean the fuel tank and tank filter if necessary.
 It may be necessary to drain the fuel tank completely and refill with fresh gasoline.